 Jenni has maintained a long portfolio career as an international creative producer, cultural broker, consultant, researcher and curator.
-Her qualifications include an MA in Cultural Leadership and an MA in Media Practice for Development & Social Change, and she is about to embark on a PhD at the Royal Central School of Speech and Drama.
+Her qualifications include an MA in Cultural Leadership and an MA in Media Practice for Development & Social Change.
 Jenni is also the founding director of Urbanflo Creative - a socially engaged arts agency championing equity and excellence, working at all levels from strategic cultural planning to grassroots arts development and delivery.
 Internationally, Jenni works closely with Vyrstaat Arts Festival & Pan African Creative Exchange (PACE) in South Africa, Lagos Fringe/Abuja Fringe Festivals in Nigeria, the Barbados Cultural Foundation in the Caribbean and the University of Ghana.
 As well as being part of Brighton Fringe, amongst her local commitments in the UK Jenni serves on the board of Brighton People’s Theatre, Creative Future and the BIMM Institute (Equality, Diversity & Inclusion Committee).
 She is also an associate consultant with Brighton Pride, Sussex Festival of Performing Arts and the Screen & Film School Brighton.